mdenisov/marionette-resources/README.md

 ```

 ###How do I use resources?###
 Resources need to be added to `Marionette.Resources` in order to expose them to the APIs.
-This can be done by passing them to the `Marionette.Resources.add` method.
+This can be done by passing them to the `Marionette.Resources.add` method or adding them to an AppRouter.
+Adding resources to the AppRouter will also configure the routes on instantiation.